cleaver/drupal-tools/README.md

 ## Configuration file

-Default values can be saved in a configuration file (/project.drush.sh/) that is in /.drush/ directory above the current directory.
+Default values can be saved in a configuration file (project.drush.sh) that is in *.drush* directory above the current directory.

 Example: